A Framework for Deprecating Datasets: Standardizing Documentation, Identification, and Communication: Reasons for Dataset Deprecation

+Research on the social considerations of datasets tends to address dataset creation, and to a limited degree, dataset maintenance~\cite{peng2021mitigating}.
+While other scientific domains have addressed the harms of redacted papers that continue to circulate~\cite{grieneisen2012comprehensive,bar2018temporal}, rarely do scholars consider the deprecation and post-deprecation phases of a dataset life cycle.
+Yet the deprecation phase is crucial when evaluating the wider implications of datasets, because deprecation is often done in response to perceptions, accounts, or critiques of a dataset’s harmful impacts.
+For instance, in a rare case of explicit explanation about dataset deprecation, the creators of Tiny Images noted that the repository was taken offline because it contained “biases, offensive and prejudicial images, and derogatory terminology,” in part due to automated data collection from WordNet~\cite{miller1990introduction}, which threatened to “alienate an important part of our community”~\cite{torralba2020}.
 The deprecation notice for Tiny Images was posted in direct response to a critique by external researchers, who showed that the dataset contained racist and misogynist slurs and other offensive terms, including labels such as “rape suspect” and “child molester”~\cite{prabhu2020large}.
-These labels are attached to images of people downloaded from the internet who did not give their consent, constituting a clear form of representational harm~\cite{barocas2017problem}.
-Similarly, the creators of ImageNet~\cite{deng2009imagenet} identified a total of 1,593 harmful labels in the dataset, and subsequently removed them~\cite{yang2020towards}.
-However, because both Tiny Images and unredacted versions of ImageNet continue to circulate and can be used to train production-level systems, these problematic labels and logics could be embedded in ways that entrench harms while being hard to track and investigate: for instance, if an image classification model trained on ImageNet is used for predicting criminality based on nothing except an individual’s perceived similarity to that of a ‘rape suspect’.
-The continued circulation of "toxic" data collections threatens to reproduce both allocative harms and representational harms.
+These labels are attached to images of people downloaded from the internet who did not give their consent, constituting a clear form of representational harm and potential defamation~\cite{barocas2017problem}.
+Similarly, after public and scholarly criticism, the creators of ImageNet~\cite{deng2009imagenet} identified a total of 1,593 harmful labels in the dataset, and subsequently removed them~\cite{yang2020towards}.
+However, because both Tiny Images and unredacted versions of ImageNet continue to circulate and are potentially used to train production-level systems, these problematic labels and logics could be embedded in ways that entrench harms while being hard to track and investigate: for instance, if an image classification model trained on ImageNet is used for predicting criminality based on nothing except an individual’s perceived similarity to that of a ‘rape suspect.’
+The continued circulation of “toxic” data collections therefore threatens to reproduce both allocative harms and representational harms.